OutSystems/docs-product/src/develop/data/modeling/entity-create.md

 To create an Entity you need to:

-1. Open the Entity Diagram created by default in your application.
+1. Double click in the Entity Diagram created by default in the Data tab.
-1. Right-click anywhere on the canvas and select 'Add Entity'.
+1. Right-click anywhere on the canvas and select 'Add Entity to Database'.
-1. In the window that pops up:
+1. Give a name to the entity which is named "Entity 1" by default
-    1. Give a name to the entity.
+1. By drop-down the entity arrow tree, note that the entity already has the Id attribute created as Entity Identifier (primary key).
-    1. The entity already has the Id attribute created as Entity Identifier (primary key).
-Add the other attributes.
+1. With the entity selected, add the other attributes by clicking with the right-button in "Add Entity Attribute".
-    1. Add indexes if necessary.
+1. You can add indexes if necessary, as the previous step, by clicking with the right-button in "Edit Entity".

 Alternatively, you can create entities in the Data tab: